 The Journal invites previously unpublished original reflective essays and research articles, review articles, reports from the field, testimonies, multimedia contributions and book reviews focusing on community-engaged scholarship.

 We welcome contributions from community and academic partners, educators, researchers and scholars who pursue their work in collaboration with various communities in Canada and the world.
 For submission guidelines visit http://esj.usask.ca/index.php/esj/information/authors.

 Peer Review Process

 Submissions to the Essays Section are subject to double, anonymized peer-reviewing.
 Submissions to the Reports from the Field, Exchanges and Bookd Review sections are subject to editorial review.

 Open Access Policy

-This journal provides immediate open access to its content on the principle that making research is freely available to the public and supports a greater global exchange of knowledge.
+This journal provides immediate open access to its content on the principle that making research freely available to the public and supports a greater global exchange of knowledge.
 It does not have article processing charges (APC) or article submission charges.
 It is distributed under the terms of the Creative Commons Attribution 4.0 International (CC-BY 4.0).

 This journal follows the Committee on Publication Ethics' (COPE) policies and processes on the following: